 Description Enables, disables or queries the instrument's use of DHCP (Dynamic Host Configuration Protocol) for getting its IP address, subnet mask and default gateway.
-Syntax [[SYSTem:]COMMunicate:]LAN:DHCP {OFF 0 ON 1} [[SYSTem:]COMMunicate:]LAN:DHCP[?] [{CURRent STATIC}] Arguments ON 1: The instrument tries to obtain an IP address from a DHCP server at power-on or RESTart (default).
+Syntax cate:]LAN:DHCP {OFF 0 ON 1} cate:]LAN:DHCP[?] [{CURRent STATIC}] Arguments ON 1: The instrument tries to obtain an IP address from a DHCP server at power-on or RESTart (default).
 OFF 0: The instrument uses the static IP address, Subnet Mask, and Default Gateway.
 The same happens in the absence of a DHCP server. [{CURRent STATIC}]: Optional argument.
 If present, it determines if it is the stored setting or the actual state in use (current) which is queried.
 CURRent is default.
-Query response Returns the current or saved (STATic) setting, 0 (OFF) or 1 (ON).
-Example(s) &gt;SYST:COMM:LAN:DHCP ON - Enables DHCP. &gt;SYST:REST &gt;SYST:COMM:LAN:DHCP? - Queries the current DHCP state.
-1 Notes Changes to LAN settings are automatically saved in non-volatile memory. effectuate a new setting, the device needs to be restarted (system:restart) power cycled.
-First time configuration as the instrument's IF on of the LAN interface is often done via the USB interface, address may be unknown at this stage.
-Note, that if the instrument does not have a permanent entry in the DHCP server's map of clients (static DHCP), the retrieved IP address may change between power-on events or other events leading to new DHCP requests.
-If no DHCP server is available or DHCP is OFF, the instrument will use the stored IP address, Subnet Mask, and Default Gateway.
+Query response Returns the current o or saved (STATic) setting, 0 (OFF) or 1 (ON).
+Example(s) >SYST:COMM:LAN:DHCP >SYST:REST >SYST:COMM:LAN:DHCP 1 ON - Enables DHCP. ? - Queries the current DHCP state.
+Notes - ngs are automatically saved in non-volatile memory.
+To ting, the device needs to be restarted (system:restart) or • on of the LAN interface is often done via the USB interface, address may be unknown at this stage.
+Note, that if the instrument does not have a permanent entry in the DHCP server's map of clients (static DHCP), the retrieved IP address may change between power-on events or other events leading to new DHCP requests. • o ON, in order to actually work the IP address ate:LAN:IPADdress) should be set to "0.0.0.0" . available or DHCP is OFF, the instrument will use the stored ask, and Default Gateway.